Santino Ferrucci: 2023

-Ferrucci will return to IndyCar in 2023 full-time with A.J.
-Foyt Racing, partnering Indy Lights graduate Benjamin Pedersen.
-It will be his first full Indycar campaign since 2020.
+Ferrucci returned to IndyCar in 2023 full-time with A. J. Foyt Racing, partnering Indy Lights graduate Benjamin Pedersen.
+It was his first full IndyCar campaign since 2020.

+Ferrucci qualified 4th for the 2023 Indy 500 in the A. J. Foyt Racing No. 14 Chevrolet with a speed of 233.661 mph.

+Ferrucci finished third in the 2023 Indy 500 in the A. J. Foyt Racing No. 14, the best finish of an A. J. Foyt Racing entry since 2000.

+2024

+Ferrucci continued with A. J. Foyt Racing in 2024, now alongside Sting Ray Robb.

+Ferrucci qualified sixth for the 2024 Indianapolis 500 and finished 8th.

+In June, Ferrucci apologized for making insensitive comments after Saturday practice incidents involving Andretti Global drivers Colton Herta and Kyle Kirkwood at the 2024 Detroit Grand Prix.
+At Portland, Ferrucci took his first pole position and would go on to finish eighth in the race.
+At the 2024 Hy-Vee Milwaukee Mile 250s, he finished fourth in both the first and second races.

+2025

+Ferrucci had a slow start to the 2025 season, but finished fifth at the Indianapolis 500, kicking off a streak of four straight top-fives, including his second and third career podiums at Detroit and Road America, respectively.

 Midget car racing

 In January 2021, Ferrucci made his midget car racing debut in the Chili Bowl for Dave Mac Motorsports.
 He failed to finish his G Feature race and was classified in tenth.

 NASCAR

 On January 8, 2021, it was confirmed that Ferrucci would run a 20-race schedule piloting the No. 26 Toyota Supra for Sam Hunt Racing for the upcoming NASCAR Xfinity Series season.
 Ferrucci had limited stock car racing experience prior to NASCAR, with his lone foray being a super late model test with Fury Race Cars in 2020.
 Ferrucci would return to the team's No. 26 car for the Xfinity Series races at Pocono and the Indianapolis Road Course in 2022.

 Personal life

 Ferrucci was born in Woodbury, Connecticut, to Mike and Valerie Ferrucci.
 Growing up, his racing idol was Michael Schumacher.